eosnetworkfoundation/docs/docs/99_exclude/10_system-setup/10_installation-guides.md

 ### Installing the EOSIO.CDT

-The `EOSIO Contract Development Toolkit`, `CDT` for short, is a collection of tools related to contract compilation.
+The `Antelope Contract Development Toolkit`, `CDT` for short, is a collection of tools related to contract compilation.
 Subsequent tutorials use the CDT primarily for compiling contracts and generating ABIs.

 Follow this link [Installation Guide](https://developers.eos.io/manuals/eosio.cdt/latest/installation) for detailed instructions on how to install the `CDT.`

-### EOSIO Source Code
+### Antelope Source Code
-For advanced users seeking to customise installation or the `EOSIO platform` there is the option of [Building EOSIO from Source.](https://developers.eos.io/manuals/eos/v2.2/install/build-from-source/index)
+For advanced users seeking to customise installation or the `Antelope platform` there is the option of [Building Antelope from Source.](https://developers.eos.io/manuals/eos/v2.2/install/build-from-source/index)